DOAJ/doaj/static_content/_docs/content/faq.md

 To validate the provided XML against the schema, you can use one of these services:

 *   [W3C Validator](http://www.utilities-online.info/xsdvalidation) - paste the contents of the XML into the left-hand box on this page, and the contents of the schema (XSD) into the right-hand box.
-*   [freeformatter.com](http://www.freeformatter.com/xml-validator-xsd.html) - paste the contents of the XML into the top box, and the contents of the schema (XSD) into the bottom box.
+*   [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html) - paste the contents of the XML into the top box, and the contents of the schema (XSD) into the bottom box.
 Or, instead, provide a URL to either of them (you can use the URL [http://doaj.org/static/doaj/doajArticles.xsd](http://doaj.org/static/doaj/doajArticles.xsd) for the DOAJ schema)

-If both of these services regard the provided XML as schema valid, please [contact us]({{ url_for('doaj.contact') }}) with the relevant details.
+If both of these services regard the provided XML as schema valid, please [contact us](/contact/) with the relevant details.

 #### <a id="Reasons for individual article import failures"></a>Reasons for individual article import failures